alifwahid/alifwahid.github.io/_posts/2018-08-07-time-lost-time-done-time-wasted-and-time-killed.md

 ## Subtleties abound

-All the past participles in that title are fairly distinct by themselves.
+All the past participles in that title at the top are fairly distinct by themselves.
 However, prepend the word *time* and they become more subtle.
 Each is sort of an evocation about the time spent doing something. *Time lost* is perhaps a lamentation, somewhat accidental maybe. *Time done* is a statement of